dochavez/Documenting-with-Docusaurus-V2.-/README.md

 Congratulations! 🎉🎊🎉, you now know the basics of Docusaurus and have all the tools you need to create a great documentation website.
 We covered how to create basic documentation, manage different versions, create custom pages, customize the default website, and create blogs.
 Docusaurus is very flexible and customizable, which allows us to have a wide variety of integrations, search functions, tools for image optimizations, adding embedded videos, and many other things.
 Thanks to the advantages that Github offers us, you can create your own websites and share them with many users worldwide.
 If you want to see how my site looks in my repository, you can visit the following link: https://dochavez.github.io/Documenting-with-Docusaurus-V2.-/

-Thank you very much for reading this guide and I hope it will be very useful for your future projects.
-Animate, Learn and Share.
+Thank you very much for reading this tutorial and I hope it will be very useful for your future projects.
+Now you can start to create your own tutorial using Docusaurus.

+* ## Resource
+![Demo Online]

 * ## License Notice. 📜
 This repository and all its content is licensed by MIT.
 You can access to read it in this <a href="https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/LICENSE">LINK</a>